 The ORSP and the Office of Grants & Contracts will help you develop your budget.
-All budgets need to be reviewed by the Office of Grants & Contracts before a grant can go to Provost for approval, which is required prior to submission.
+All budgets need to be reviewed by the Office of Grants & Contracts before a grant can be submitted.

 Things to keep in mind as you develop the budget: